stoeps13/connections-doc/source/admin/install/t_install_deploy_caching_proxy.md

 6. Using iKeyman, extract certificates from HCL Connections and add them to the proxy server key database:

+    !!! note
-    **Note:** Be sure to use iKeyman that comes with the HTTP server, since it does not come with the proxy.
+    Be sure to use iKeyman that comes with the HTTP server, since it does not come with the proxy.

     1. Open the HCL Connections kdb file and extract the certificates.